Victoria-3-Modding-Co-op/Community-Mod-Framework/README.md

 * Load this mod below any other mod
 * Your mod will overwrite the ideology definition and allow it to spawn in the specified political movements

+# Debug Mode #

+The keybinding `CTRL + ALT + D` toggles the global variable `com_debug`.

+This can be used to enable or disable debug content like debug Decisions or Events.

 # GUI Framework #

 Current Scope: